 The traditional fully glazed conservatory reflects back to the Victorian era and has a well-deserved position in British architectural history

-Nowadays, they are seldom used for this purpose, though they can still create a romantic space from which to connect with nature.
+Nowadays, wooden conservatories are seldom used for this purpose, though they can still create a romantic space from which to connect with nature.
 More often, they serve as a formal dining area or occasional sitting room from which to enjoy stunning views of the garden.
-Coupled with the right building and situation, a conservatory is a perfect choice to blur the line between garden and home.
+Coupled with the right building and situation, a wooden conservatory is a perfect choice to blur the line between garden and home.

-The framework most definitely does not have to be white.
+Furthermore, a wooden conservatory most definitely does not have to be white.
 In fact, we recommend using at least off-white to reduce glare and add depth to the mouldings, and encourage a different coloured exterior to suit your home.

 Our bespoke conservatory designers are able to offer advice and guide you through the complete decision-making process.